Possibly one of the most under-utilized strategies for embedding sustainability in your business is the establishment of a green team.

 The team should establish a regular meeting schedule; monthly or quarterly are most common.
 And of course, share successes and celebrate wins!

 Trying to figure out how to start a green team at work can seem to be a daunting task, but it can be fun once you actually get started.

 If you don’t already have a green team, use the ideas in this post to brainstorm about how you can introduce a green team in your organization.
 Discuss those ideas with colleagues, get approval from management, and begin recruiting for your team.

 If you already have a green team, you can still use these ideas to consider new ways to engage employees in your sustainability initiatives.
 Sometimes green teams need to be reinvigorated, and a new approach can help.

-Be sure to download the Green Team Launch Checklist and Projects List below to help you get started building your team.
+Be sure to download the Green Team Quick Start Guide below to help you get started building your team.